-The Filo del Sol Resource remains unchanged from the Mineral Resource estimate reported by the Corporation on August 8, 2018 and is based on a total of 44,600 m of drilling in 188 holes, of which 158 holes are reverse circulation (RC) and 30 holes are core holes.
-The resource estimate presented below is the total Indicated and Inferred Resource, divided between oxide and sulphide mineralization.
+The Filo del Sol Mineral Resource remains unchanged from the Mineral Resource estimate reported by the Corporation on August 8, 2018 and is based on a total of 44,600 m of drilling in 188 holes, of which 158 holes are RC and 30 holes are core holes.
+The Mineral Resource estimate presented below is the total Indicated and Inferred Mineral Resource, divided between oxide and sulphide mineralization.

-The Mineral Resource estimate as of the effective date of June 11, 2018 is shown in Table 6, below.
+The Mineral Resource estimate as of the effective date of July 11, 2018 is shown in Table 6 below.
 The Mineral Resources are inclusive of Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.